google/oss-fuzz/docs/new_library.md

 }
 ```

-Simply replace the the "git" entry with the correct git url for the library
+Simply replace the the "git" entry with the correct git url for the library.

-(only git is supported right now).
+*Note*: only git is supported right now.

 ### Dockerfile